Rewards and Fairies: 'Our Fathers of Old'

 A poem which lists many medicinal plants and how they were boldly used but laments that in the past medical knowledge was poor and mostly ineffective.

 The Thousandth Man

 How one man in a thousand is a true friend who will stand by you forever.

 Simple Simon

 A Rye shipbuilder tells a story about Francis Drake and the Spanish Armada.
+It implies that Drake's family came not from Devonshire but from Surrey.

 Frankie's Trade

 A sea shanty style poem of how Francis Drake learned his skills as a sailor and to fight against the Spanish.

 The Ballad of Minepit Shaw

 Two poachers are saved by falling into a pit but claim they were hidden by a fairy.

 The Tree of Justice

 Sir Richard Dalyngridge from Puck of Pook's Hill explains how King Harold survived the Battle of Hastings and ended up a blind beggar.

 A Carol

 A lament of the hardships of winter but asking And who shall judge the Lord? for bringing them.